jpls218/Readme_Generator/README.md

   ​
   To install necessary dependencies, run the following command:
   ​
-  lajf
+  alsfj

   ## Usage
   ​
-  Use aslkfj to pull down this repository
+  Use aldkjf to pull down this repository
   ​
   ##License